top of page

 He founded Creative Borders in 2016 to foster an inclusive arts community in Gaborone, Botswana, and offer fellow artists opportunities to inform and distill their work.

-Founder & Executive Director, Creative Borders
+Founder & Director, Creative Borders

 Lindsay Roberts Greene